 Lured by hanging bait traps with delicious warm-blooded rabbits inside, the zombies will flood into a giant turbine in a frenzy, ravenous for tiny rabbit brains.
 As they attempt to grasp the tasty snacks, they’ll run around and around, turning the turbine and powering the housing system above.
 Zombies may be slow, but their strength provides enough power to yield electricity and water pressure.

-Should a zombie slave escape, each structure has a retractable bridge, preventing a slow moving zombie from gaining access to the living compound.
+Should a zombie slave escape, each structure has a retractable bridge which would prevent a slow-moving zombie from gaining access to the living compound.
 Each unit is also equipped with an escape route, which elevates the living areas with a track system when zombies are near.
 Grouped together, the structures make up a comfortable Zombie Ranch that uses the power of the undead for good.

-The Zombie Ranch is one of many great contenders to win the first prize Golden Shovel Award in the Zombie Safe House contest.
-The winner of the competition will receive an all expenses paid trip to Zombcon 2012.
+The Zombie Ranch was one of many great contenders to win the first prize Golden Shovel Award in the 2012 Zombie Safe House contest.